Kernix13/beginner-git-commands/BEGINNER_GIT.md

 Also, try not to make changes to any files on GitHub.
 If you do, you need to run either `git pull` or `git fetch`.
 The only time you may need to create a file on GitHub is adding a LICENSE file.
 See the INTERMEDIATE_GIT.md file for details on those commands.

 ### Commands GitHub shows with new repo

+NOTE: Ignore the commands `git add README.md` and `git branch -M main`.
+If you want to add a README file, then do it manually and add content to it.
+And you should have already configured your default branch name.

 ```sh
 git init